SAVE DARFUR COALITION

 THE WORK: SAVE DARFUR CAMPAIGN

-The full complement of work provided by GMMB included, video production, graphic design, media buying, advertising, public relations, coalition building and management.
+GMMB provided the full complement of work, including video production, graphic design, media buying, advertising, public relations, coalition building, and management.

 MY ROLE

 At GMMB, there is some overlap between design and advertising.
-The ad teams are responsible for ad creative, and the design teams were responsible for design and production.
-At any given time the designers work on print collateral, advertising, event support, digital or all of the above.
+The ad teams are responsible for ad creative, and the design teams are responsible for design and production.
+At any given time, the designers work on print collateral, advertising, event support, digital, or all of the above.

 As Design Director/VP, I oversaw a team of ten designers, production artists, and project managers as we produced collateral materials for the campaign.
-My task was to ensure our designs communicated the intent of the campaign, the messaging of the ad teams and adhered to the standards we had set with the coalition.
-Actual work included brainstorming, art direction, design oversight as well as hands-on design.
+My task was to ensure our designs communicated the campaign's intent and the messaging of the ad teams and adhered to the standards we had set with the coalition.
+Actual work included brainstorming, art direction, design oversight, and hands-on design.

 VOICES from DARFUR